If iPadOS is installed on your iPad (or if you’re not sure what’s installed but you’re up-to-date on all the lastest iPad updates):

 No. Procreate brushes only work within Procreate.

-Yes, you can use it commercially for any end use.
-Do not resell or redistribute the brushes.
+Yes, you can use them commercially for any end use.
+However, do not resell or redistribute the brushes.

 Your art supplies—both digital and traditional—are super important.